40+ Colorado Elopement & Micro-Wedding Spots

 Accessibility: Road is typically open between mid-June and mid-November.

-Nestled in Northern Colorado near Steamboat Springs, Pearl Lake is a hidden gem for couples seeking a serene and intimate wedding location.
+Why couples love it: Nestled in Northern Colorado near Steamboat Springs, Pearl Lake is a hidden gem for couples seeking a serene and intimate wedding location.
 Surrounded by dense pine forests and rolling mountains, this picturesque alpine lake offers a tranquil setting perfect for elopements or small ceremonies.
 Pearl Lake is ideal for couples who love water activities like kayaking or paddleboarding and want endless photo opportunities!
 There are even some wonderful campsites tucked around the lake, picnic areas, and hiking trails connecting it all.

 Accessibility: Open year-round with limited services in the winter

-Permits & Reservations: Contact Colorado Parks & Wildlife
+Permits & reservations: Contact Colorado Parks & Wildlife

-Another underrated Colorado elopement location if you ask me!
+Why couples love it: It’s another underrated Colorado elopement location if you ask me!
 Located up North, State Forest State Park offers amazing hiking trails, lakes, and even one of my favorite Colorado lakes with an island in the middle!
 This is a popular area for spotting wildlife, especially moose, and it’s a great area for camping as well!

 Accessibility: Open year-round

-Permits & Reservations: Wedding permit required and available through Colorado Parks & Wildlife
+Permits & reservations: Wedding permit required and available through Colorado Parks & Wildlife

-Steamboat Lake is located just around the corner from Pearl Lake!
+Why couples love it: Steamboat Lake is located just around the corner from Pearl Lake!
 This lake is significantly bigger, also offers great mountain views, is dog-friendly, and has some wonderful sandy shores.
 This is clearly a great Colorado elopement location for couples who want to be by water when they say “I do”.

 Accessibility: Open year-round

-Permits & Reservations: Contact Colorado Parks & Wildlife
+Permits & reservations: Contact Colorado Parks & Wildlife

-A scenic high-mountain dirt road near Breckenridge, Colorado that is known for beautiful mountain views, fall foliage, and an old abandoned mining town to wander about!
+Why couples love it: It’s a scenic high-mountain dirt road near Breckenridge, Colorado that is known for beautiful mountain views, fall foliage, and an old abandoned mining town to wander about!

 Accessibility: Accessible to vehicles May through October.